Perspective | How patience and partnership built a billion-dollar data center business

 Data centers house the brains and heart of the digital age, or where “the cloud” lives.
 They house thousands of computers that help stream your Netflix videos, process credit card charges, make stock trades, publish the latest Trump tweet and even flag your electric car if there is something in the road ahead.

-Data centers are “highly secure buildings,” Murphy said, that can be as large as a football field and generally nondescript.
-One of his Norway data centers is built underground, he noted.
+Data centers are “highly secure buildings,” Murphy said, that can be as large as a football field and are generally nondescript.
+One of his data centers in Norway is built underground, he noted.
 They contain multiple independent power sources that can be accessed in two one-thousandths of a second in case of interruption.

 DigiPlex owns six data centers in Norway, Sweden and Denmark that house computers for such clients as Microsoft, Amazon Web Services, and Norwegian telecommunications giant Telenor.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 DigiPlex was drawn to the Nordic region’s cheap hydropower and cool climate, key considerations given the tremendous heat and power needed to run the computers inside.
-Locating a data center in Norway, compared with elsewhere in Europe, can save a big Silicon Valley company more than $2 billion over the 20-year life of a data center.
+Locating a data center in Norway, compared with elsewhere in Europe, can save a Silicon Valley company more than $2 billion over the 20-year life of a data center.

 Big food brands, some out-of-favor for years, see sales and stock prices jump on stay-at-home grazing